davigmacode/animated_repeatable/README.md

   * `continuity`: Controls whether the animation should maintain continuity when paused.
   * `mirror`: Whether the animation should play forward, then backward in a mirroring effect.
   * `reverse`: Controls the initial animation direction (forward or backward)
-  * `transition`: The LoopTransitionBuilder function that defines the animation behavior.
+  * `transition`: The AnimatedRepeatableBuilder function that defines the animation behavior.
   * `curve`: The animation curve that controls the easing of the animation.
   * `delay`: Delay before the animation starts.
   * `duration`: Animation duration for each direction (forward and backward if applicable).